-Holmes, a Democrat, was the representative for South Carolina's 6th congressional district from 1849 to 1851.
+Holmes was the representative for South Carolina’s 6th congressional district and was a Democrat.
+He served from 1849 to 1851.

 From Dec 1839 to Mar 1851, Holmes missed 2,114 of 4,014 roll call votes, which is 52.7%.
 This is much worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1845-Mar 1846||149||84||56.4%||96th|